farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex4_PIM_Teammate_Approval.md

 2. You want to begin by verifying that Joni can't self approve her own request for the Intune Admin role.

 3. You're currently in the **My roles | Azure AD roles** window, where you left off from the prior task.
-In the navigation thread at the top of the window (**All services > Privileged Identity Management | My roles**, select **All services**.
+In the navigation thread at the top of the window (**All services > Privileged Identity Management | My roles**), select **All services**.

 4. In the **All services** window, enter **priv** in the **Search** box at the top of the page.
 In the list of search results, select **Azure AD Privileged Identity Management**.

 5. In the **Privileged Identity Management | Quick start** window, in the **Tasks** section in the left-hand navigation pane, select **Approve requests**.

-6. In the **Approve requests | Azure AD roles** window, note that Joni has no requests pending approval.
-This verifies that Joni can't self-approve her own request for the Intune Administrator role.
+6. In the **Approve requests | Azure AD roles** window, note that Joni has no requests pending approval. <br/>

+    **Important:** You have just verified that Joni can't self-approve her own request for the Intune Administrator role, even though she's a member of the PIM-Intune-Administrators group.
+One of the other members of the group must approve Joni's request.
+You'll do this in the remaining steps of this task, where Alex will approve her request.

 7. Close the InPrivate browser session.